andrejbauer/clerical/doc/syntax.md

     do ⟨cmd⟩

-evaluates command `⟨cmd⟩`.
+evaluates the command `⟨cmd⟩`.
 For example:

     do 1.0 +.
 3.0